 The Company also has a total return swap ("TRS") outstanding that is intended to reduce the variability of net earnings associated with deferred share units, which are settled in cash.
 The TRS is not designated as a hedging instrument and, therefore, the fair value adjustment at the end of each reporting period is recognized in selling, general and administrative expenses.
 The fair value of the TRS is measured by reference to the market price of the Company's common shares, at each reporting date.
 The TRS has a one-year term, may be extended annually, and the contract allows for early termination at the option of the Company.
-As at December 29, 2019, the notional amount of TRS outstanding was 216,727 shares (December 30, 2018 - 259,897 shares) and the carrying amount and fair value included in prepaid expenses, deposits and other current assets was \$0.3 million (December 30, 2018 - \$0.6 million included in accounts payable and accrued liabilities).
+As at January 3, 2021, the notional amount of TRS outstanding was 284,663 shares (December 29, 2019 - 216,727 shares) and the carrying amount and fair value included in prepaid expenses, deposits and other current assets was \$0.4 million (December 29, 2019 - \$0.3 million included in prepaid expenses, deposits and other current assets).